BlueBrain/nexus/docs/src/main/paradox/docs/index.md

 Do you know know what a knowledge graph is?
 Or want to deepen your understanding?
 Follow our @ref:[introduction](getting-started/understanding-knowledge-graphs.md).

 Want to get started with Nexus right away?
-We provide a @ref:[tutorial](getting-started/try-nexus.md) that uses our [sandbox](https://sandbox.bluebrainnexus.io/) environment to let you try the functionalities.
+We provide a @ref:[tutorial](getting-started/try-nexus.md) that uses our [sandbox](https://sandbox.bluebrainnexus.io/web) environment to let you try the functionalities.

 Ready to deploy your own instance of Nexus?
 Follow our @ref:[guide](getting-started/running-nexus.md).

 ## Roadmap

 Curious about our upcoming features?
-Read our @ref[open Roadmap](roadmap.md) to find out more.
+Read our @ref:[open Roadmap](roadmap.md) to find out more.